keras-team/keras-hub/CONTRIBUTING.md

    a larger list of issues that may range in complexity.

-If you would like propose a new symbol or feature, please first review our design guide and roadmap linked above, and issue to discuss.
+If you would like propose a new symbol or feature, please first review our design guide and roadmap linked above, and open an issue to discuss.
 If you have a specific design in mind, please include a Colab notebook showing the proposed design in a end-to-end example.
 Keep in mind that design for a new feature or use case may take longer than contributing to an open issue with a vetted-design.